aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/typescript_react_query_hooks.md

 !!!note

-    If you are not using `CloudscapeReactTsWebsite`, you can add the dependency manually using `api.library.typescriptReactQueryHooks!.package.packageName`
+    If you are not using `CloudscapeReactTsWebsite`, you can add the dependency manually using `api.library.typescriptReactQueryV5Hooks!.package.packageName`

 Make sure to run `pdk` to synthesize your `.projenrc` changes.